goodyduru/goodyduru.github.io/_drafts/2023-09-21-ipc-named-pipes.md

 categories: os
 ---

 In the previous article, we talked about what IPC is and listed its different mechanisms.
-This article will describe one of them.
-This will be about Named Pipes or FIFO file!
+We'll start with one, Named Pipes or FIFO file!

 Named pipes are a mechanism that builds upon the structure of anonymous pipes.
 Anonymous pipes are what we normally call Unix pipes.
 To understand named pipes, we need to understand anonymous pipes.